wifalinola/wifalinola/README.md

 ### Hi there 👋

 - His name is Wifal Inola.
-Now he is 19 years old.
 - He is currently learning in Institute of Technology Bandung in Electrical Engineering field.
 - He wants to collaborate on engineering field and business field.
 - He needs help with business idea and project management